Before You Begin

 The Progress Bar Window

-The file transfer operations that the Title Storage Sample performs are asynchronous.
-While performing these operations, the sample shows a Progress Bar window, a popup with a progress bar, and a Cancel button.
+The file transfer operations that the Player Data Storage Sample performs are asynchronous.
+While performing these operations, the sample shows a the Progress Bar window, a popup with a progress bar, and a Cancel button.
 Users can interrupt the transfer by clicking Cancel.
-The sample only runs one file transfer operation at a time, although the Title Storage Interface can support multiple transfer operations at once.
+The sample only runs one file transfer operation at a time, although the Player Data Storage Interface can suport multiple transfer operations at once.

 Exploring the Source Code